What is a foreign trust?

 The trustees of NZ foreign trusts have wide discretionary powers, giving them flexibility, but without compromising the interests of the beneficiaries.

 What are the costs for setting up a foreign trust?

 The costs involved with establishing and running a New Zealand foreign trust are at the low end of the scale compared with many other types of investment structures in New Zealand and around the world.
 One of the reasons for this is that audits of trust financial statements are not required.

 Advantages for new immigrants

-For four years after the settlor becomes a tax resident in NZ, a foreign trust migrating to New Zealand does not have to pay tax on offshore-sourced income.
+For four years after the settlor becomes a tax resident in New Zealand, a foreign trust migrating to New Zealand does not have to pay tax on offshore-sourced income.
 However, before the four-year exemption time limit is up, the settlor must elect for the trust to become a complying trust or serious adverse tax consequences occur.
-For example your capital in a trust can become taxable on distribution if the migration process is not completed in a complying fashion.
+For example, your capital in a trust can become taxable on distribution if the migration process is not completed in a complying fashion.
 Migrants seeking to utilise foreign trust structures must take specific individual advice from a qualified professional in this regard and follow it carefully.